c565659/MANUAL_AI_SYSTEM/DATABASE/Typography/Hierarchy_and_Paragraph_Styles.md

 A template-specific spacing value always takes priority over this fallback rule.

 The distance shall be measured from visible text to visible text, not from oversized text-frame boundaries.
+For the 100 × 150 mm Template, the template-specific `2.5 mm` H1-to-H2 / H1-to-H3 visible text distance overrides the general fallback rule.

 ### H2 to H3